Casperus99/Portfolio/Certificates/README.md

 Materials that I gathered and prepared as part of my preparation to certification exams.

 ## Python
 Python is my main (programing) language.
+I am focusing on certificates issued by the Python Institute.

 ### [Associate Programmer](<./Python Associate (PCAP)>)
 You can read about this certification [here](https://pythoninstitute.org/pcap).